nestordemeure/deepcube/README.md

 The paper [Finding Optimal Solutions to Rubik's Cube Using Pattern Databases](https://www.cs.princeton.edu/courses/archive/fall06/cos402/papers/korfrubik.pdf) by Richard Korf is *the* reference when it comes to solve Rubik's cube optimally.

+[deepCubeA](https://github.com/forestagostinelli/DeepCubeA) is a machine learning project using deep learnign and reinforcement learning to design a neural network able to solve a Rubik's cube.
+However, while their network manages to solve 100% of Rubik's cube they tested, they do not aim for optimal solutions (they found that about 60% of the solution suggested by the network were optimal).

 There is another interesting Rubik's cube implementation in rust, [Rusty-Rubik](https://github.com/esqu1/Rusty-Rubik).
 They represent the cube in term of permutations and orientations of corners and middles pieces (instead of a flat representation as we do here) which makes computing the heuristics much more efficient.
 Furthermore, they use slightly different heuristics (decoupling the permutation and orientation of middles which sounds like a good idea to do all middles at once).
 However, they implement less solvers.

-[deepCubeA](https://github.com/forestagostinelli/DeepCubeA) is a machine learning project using deep learnign and reinforcement learning to design a neural network able to solve a Rubik's cube.
-However, while their network manages to solve 100% of Rubik's cube they tested, they do not aim for optimal solutions (they found that about 60% of the solution suggested by the network were optimal).
+You can find a good Rubik's cube online simulator [here](https://ruwix.com/online-puzzle-simulators/).